 When reviewing the latest trends and statistics in voice search over the past several years, we can see the usage of smartphone assistants and smart speakers–such as Apple’s Siri, Amazon’s Alexa, and Google Home–has skyrocketed.
 Last year, Amazon’s Echo Dot was one of the most popular gifts of the holiday season.

 The rapidly rising adoption rate of digital voice assistants across the world has obviously made a significant impact on search trends and SEO.
 Just a couple years ago, voice search accounted for an incredibly small fraction of total searches worldwide.
 Today, we’re seeing more than 20 percent of all mobile searches being done by voice, with many predicting that half of all searches will be performed using voice search by 2020.

 So what does this mean for your website’s ability to draw organic traffic from search?
 As consumers change how they search for information, products, and services, how are current websites built to handle these new user behaviors?
 Let’s break down some key strategies you should leverage to capitalize on emerging voice search trends and adapt your digital strategy moving forward:

-Traditionally, this optimization focused on crafting compelling copy that would earn a user’s click, while also capitalizing on the appropriate keywords to match targeted search queries.
-Appearing anywhere on page one of the SERPs was considered a win because users had grown accustomed to at least glancing beyond the first search result listed.
+Traditionally, this optimization focused on crafting copy that would compel a user to click the search result, while also leveraging the appropriate keywords to match targeted search queries.
+Appearing anywhere on page one of the SERPs was considered a win because users had grown accustomed to at least scrolling and glancing beyond the top search result.
 Voice search is changing that.

 Users are no longer being presented ten different options to review before choosing the best answer to their query.
 In fact, they’re rarely even presented two options–more often than not, the first result they hear either satisfies their query, or they decide to change their initial search.
 This means being number two or three in the rankings isn’t good enough anymore.
 A lot of this has to do with the specific nature of voice search and the challenge it presents to sites optimized for typed searches.